 Open, Seminar—Year

-This course, for students with no previous knowledge of Italian, aims at giving the student a complete foundation in the Italian language with particular attention to oral and written communication and all aspects of Italian culture.
+This course, for students with no previous knowledge of Italian, aims at providing a complete foundation in the Italian language, with particular attention to oral and written communication and all aspects of Italian culture.
 The course will be conducted in Italian after the first month and will involve the study of all basic structures of the language—phonological, grammatical, and syntactical—with practice in conversation, reading, composition, and translation.
 In addition to material covering basic Italian grammar, students will be exposed to fiction, poetry, songs, articles, recipe books, and films.
 Group conferences (held once a week) aim at enriching the students’ knowledge of Italian culture and developing their ability to communicate.
 This will be achieved by readings that deal with current events and topics relative to today’s Italian culture.
 Activities in pairs or groups, along with short written assignments, will be part of the group conference.
-In addition to class and group conferences, the course has a conversation component in regular workshops with the language assistant.
-Conversation classes are held twice a week (in small groups) and will center on the concept of viaggio in Italia: a journey through the regions of Italy through cuisine, cinema, art, opera, and dialects.
-The Italian program organizes trips to the Metropolitan Opera and relevant exhibits in New York City, as well as offering the possibility of experiencing Italian cuisine firsthand as a group.
+In addition to class and the group conferences, the course has a conversation component in regular workshops with the language assistant.
+Conversation classes are held twice a week (in small groups) and will center on the concept of Viaggio in Italia: a journey through the regions of Italy through cuisine, cinema, art, opera, and dialects.
+The Italian program organizes trips to the Metropolitan Opera and relevant exhibits in New York City, as well as the possibility of experiencing Italian cuisine firsthand as a group.
 The course is for a full year, by the end of which students will attain a basic competence in all aspects of the language.

 Faculty